david-novicki/serverless-workshop/README.md

 ```
 serverless -v
 ```

-### Creating AWS account
-For this workshop we will be using AWS Cloud Services and you will need an account.
-Please go [here](https://aws.amazon.com/) and click 'Create an AWS Account' if you do not already have one.
-Do not worry about setting up your AWS credentials on your machine as we will cover that during the workshop.

 ## Questions
 Please feel free to add an issue to this repository or shoot me a [tweet](https://twitter.com/novicki_david).